History of NBC: Tartikoff's turnaround

 In 1984, the huge success of The Cosby Show led to a renewed interest in sitcoms, while Family Ties and Cheers, both of which premiered in 1982 to mediocre ratings (the latter ranking at near dead last among all network shows during the 1982–83 season), saw their viewership increase from having Cosby as a lead-in.
-The network rose from third place to second in the ratings during the 1984–85 season and reached first place in 1985–86, with hits The Golden Girls, Miami Vice, 227, Night Court, Highway to Heaven, and Hunter.
-The network's upswing continued late into the decade with ALF, Amen, Matlock, L.A.
-Law, The Hogan Family, A Different World, Empty Nest, Unsolved Mysteries, and In the Heat of the Night.
+The network rose from third place to second in the ratings during the 1984–85 season, which also saw the premieres of Highway to Heaven, Miami Vice and Hunter; and finally reached first place in 1985–86, alongside the debuts of The Golden Girls, 227 and The Hogan Family.
 In 1986, Bob Wright was appointed as chairman of NBC.
+The network's upswing continued late into the decade with L.A.
+Law, ALF, Amen, Matlock, A Different World, Empty Nest, Unsolved Mysteries and In the Heat of the Night.

-In 1985, NBC becomes the first American television network to broadcast programs in stereo.
+In 1985, NBC became the first American television network to broadcast programs in stereo.
 NBC started repairing its old affiliations that were previously wooed by ABC, such as Savannah, Temple and Columbia, followed by Jacksonville in 1988.
 It also repaired WOWT, a station formerly affiliated with CBS, in 1986.

-In the fall of 1987, NBC conceived a syndication package for its owned-and-operated stations, under the brand "Prime Time Begins at 7:30", consisting of five sitcoms that each aired once a week, and were produced by various production companies contracted by NBC.
-The series included Marblehead Manor (from Paramount Television, airing Mondays), centering on a mansion owner and the people who live with him; She's the Sheriff (from Lorimar-Telepictures and airing Tuesdays), a comeback vehicle for Suzanne Somers which cast her as a widowed county sheriff; a series adapted from the George S. Kaufman play You Can't Take It with You (airing Wednesdays), starring Harry Morgan; Out of This World (from MCA Television and airing Thursdays), which starred Maureen Flannigan as a teenager born to an alien father and human mother that develops supernatural abilities on her 13th birthday; and a revival of the short-lived 1983 NBC series We Got It Made (produced by Fred Silverman for MGM Television and closing out the week on Fridays), as part of an ongoing trend at the time in which former network series were revived in first-run syndication.
-The sitcom checkerboard concept was first tested on station KCRA in Sacramento early in 1986, and consists of five different shows in the checkerboard pattern, such as The New Gidget, One Big Family, Mama's Family, Throb and It's a Living (two of these, as Mama's Family and It's a Living are syndicated revivals of the network sitcoms that were axed early in the decade).